codescalersinternships/Coreutils-Nabila-Sherif/README.md

 ### 2. tail
 same as head but the last 10 or n lines
 ### 3. cat
-reads a file and prints its content
+reads a file and prints its content. if flag -n is used then print only the number of lines indicated
 ### 4. echo
-given a string passed as command line arguments , the string is printed If the -n flag is present, it add a newline at the end.
+given a string passed as command line arguments , the string is printed If the -n flag is present, it doesn't add a newline at the end.
 ### 5. true
 do nothing, successfuly
 ### 6. false